-Blackberry wine is a crowd-pleasing beverage that is surprisingly easy to make at home.
+As if blackberries weren’t good enough, blackberry wine is a crowd-pleasing beverage, and it also surprisingly easy to make at home.
 No matter your level of experience, here you’ll learn all you need to know about how to make blackberry wine.

 What Does Blackberry Wine Taste Like?

-If you like fruity red wines, you will like blackberry wine.
+If you like fruity red wines, you certainly like will like blackberry wine.
 Most people describe blackberry wine as having a smooth and balanced flavor, like a Merlot or Malbec.
-Homemade blackberry wine tends to be complex and aromatic, sure to impress your friends.
+Homemade blackberry wine tends to be complex and aromatic, and is sure to impress your friends.

 Just like with any other wine, the flavor profile of the end product depends on the quality of the fruit you start with.
 Select ripe berries that are bursting with flavor for a rich wine.
 You can’t fix a bland berry!

 Did you know that your genetics contribute to your wine preferences?
-If you were born with high taste sensitivity, you might find dry wines or hard ciders overwhelmingly bitter.
-Fruits with high tannins make dry wine with a bitter flavor.
-Blackberries are low in tannins, leading to a sweet wine that you will love.
+If you were born with high taste sensitivity, you might find dry wines overwhelmingly bitter.
+Fruits with high tannins give dry wine a bitter flavor.
+Blackberries are low in tannins, leading to a sweet wine that you can’t help but love.